treasure-data/td-android-sdk/README.md

 ### Track app lifecycle events automatically

 App lifecycle event tracking is optional and not able by default.
 You can track app lifecycle events automatically using :
-`TreasureData#enableTrackAppLifecycleEvents(String table)` and then disable it `TreasureData#disableTrackAppLifecycleEvents()`
+`TreasureData#enableTrackAppLifecycleEvents(String table)`

-You can also disable the individual core events as the following:
+App lifecycle events include : Application Install, Application Open, Application Update.
+You can disable the individual core events as the following:

 - Disable Application Install: `disableAppInstalledEvent()`
 - Disable Application Open: `disableAppOpenEvent()`
 - Disable Application Update: `disableAppUpdatedEvent()`

+### Opt out

+Depending on the countries where you sell your app (e.g. the EU), you may need to offer the ability for users to opt-out of tracking data inside your app.

+- To turn off auto tracking events (when application life cycle event tracking is able) : `TreasureData#blockAutoEvents`.
+To turn on it again : `TreasureData#unblockAutoEvents`
+- To turn off custom events (the events you are tracking by `TreasureData#addEvent`) : `TreasureData#blockCustomEvents`.
+To turn on it again :  `TreasureData#unblockCustomEvents`
 ## About error codes

 `TreasureData#addEventWithCallback` and `TreasureData#uploadEventsWithCallback` call back `TDCallback#onError` method with `errorCode` argument.
 This argument is useful to know the cause type of the error.
 There are the following error codes.